 In the USA, buy from Barnes and Noble here.

 For the British Psychological Society

-I write for a weblog called the Research Digest (history here) and my writing is also featured in The Psychologist magazine, both content initially reported in the blog and dedicated content.
+I wrote for a weblog called the Research Digest (history here) and my writing is also featured in The Psychologist magazine, both content initially reported in the blog and dedicated content.
 One example I am especially happy with is a piece on couples sharing memory systems (link), collaborative memory being a long-standing interest of mine.
 Many posts get picked up by other sites and publications, including NYMag, BigThink and Business Insider.

 I was one of the original contributors to the Mind Hacks book (according to editor Tom Stafford, I have the honour of being the most prolific non-editor contributor!).
 Mind Hacks has gone on to be a blogging phenomenon thanks chiefly to site champion Vaughan Bell, together with Tom.
 I wrote some posts too in the early days.

 For New Public Thinking